IBM/maximo-labs/MkDocs/contribute/docs/create_new.md

 !!! note
     The `nav:` definition holds the navigation menu for the new lab.<br>
-    It is only the `index.md` and `about.md` that need to have some mandatory information, as explained below.
+    It is only `index.md` and `release_notes.md` that need to have some mandatory information, as explained below.
 The rest of the markdown files and navigation menu is defined by the way the lab is structured and how many exercises it consist of.